When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is Before

-For the Date and DateTime field types only, returned results include those that precede the filter value.
+For the Date and DateTime field types only, returns results that precede the filter value.

 Example filter: (Field) Case > Event Onset (Normalized) (operator) is before (value) 01 Apr 2024